mmaulwurff/target-spy/README.md

 ## Thanks
 * Blue Shadow for examples of code.
-* Spaceman333, Rowsol, Churrupez, Cyanide, isaacpop23, TheRailgunner, Lud, Beed28, and Ahpiox for ideas and bug reports.
+* Spaceman333, Rowsol, Churrupez, Cyanide, isaacpop23, TheRailgunner, Lud, Beed28, Ahpiox, ramon.dexter, and Dutchygamer for ideas and bug reports.
 * Silentdarkness12 and Zhs2 for testing netplay.

 ## Info